 We are looking for high calibre candidates who are keen to train on a school-centred programme, rather than via a traditional university route, working closely with one another and with their tutors and mentors.
 Our approach to initial teacher education aims to be as personalised as possible, taking into account any relevant prior experience and promoting reflective learning from the start of the course.
-We currently offer places for 38 people, so being part of the group is an important aspect of the training.
+We currently offer places for up to 30 people, so being part of the group is an important aspect of the training.

 WPSC is committed to safeguarding and promoting the welfare of children.
-Applicants must be willing to undergo child protection screening including checks with past employers and the Disclosure and Barring Service
+Applicants must be willing to undergo child protection screening including checks with past employers and the Disclosure and Barring Service.

 Minimum entry requirements are:

-Original certificates of GCSE or equivalents must be produced at interview.
+Original certificates of GCSE or equivalents should be produced at interview.
 If an applicant is awaiting the award of a GCSE or equivalent the certificate of proof of this must be provided no later than 31st August.

-As two of the modules undertaken for the PGCE are at Master’s level (level 7) it is expected that applicants will have at least a 2:2 in their first degree.
+As two of the modules undertaken for the PGCE are at Master’s level (level 7) it is expected that applicants will typically have at least a 2:2 in their first degree.

 Proof of First Degree

 Proof of first degree is essential before entry to the ITT course and if degree certification is delayed for any reason, WPSC will seek written confirmation of the degree status from the awarding institution.

 If an applicant is awaiting the results of a first degree being completed in the year of application, written proof of this award must be provided no later than 31st July and the original certificate must be seen as soon as it is produced by the awarding institution.

 Applicants with qualifications from overseas are advised to have their qualifications verified by the National Academic Recognition Information Centre (NARIC) before applying.

 Having experience in a primary school before your training year ensures you are making a well-informed decision, based on a sound knowledge of the demands and expectations of the job.

-It is advised that candidates state clearly on their application form when and where they have arranged to acquire the necessary school experience if they have not completed this before submitting their form to UCAS Teacher Training.
+It is advised that candidates state clearly on their application form when and where they have arranged to acquire school experience if they have not completed this before submitting their form to UCAS Teacher Training.